2026-03-27: Challenges with Ancient Dates in Apple SDKs

 I often wish I’d waited on this feature.
 I like it, but I don’t think the ROI was there, and it was really only appealing to a limited set of my users.

-xOS 26 UI Updates (WWDC 2025)
+xOS 26 UI updates (WWDC 2025)

 Fast forward to this year.
 WWDC25 included a ton of new UI stuff, including the much-discussed Liquid Glass; some of it I liked, some of it less so.
 What pushed me over the edge in deciding to chase at least some of it was installing the first beta of macOS Tahoe.
 It was clear that non-updated apps would immediately stand out, from the radius of the window corners to the look of standard controls, and I wanted to make sure my apps looked well-maintained.
 I decided on a major (dot-zero) release number to give me a bit more license to update the UI than normal, and dug in.